bogdanvuk/rst/examples/doktorat/source/index.rst

     The classification process by the binary DT.

 In theory, the DTs can have an arbitrary branching factor (n-ary DTs), but the binary DTs (with the branching factor of 2), i.e. the DTs with only two children per node, are used most often for being easier to implement.
 Furthermore, a tree with an arbitrary branching factor can always be represented by a functionally equivalent binary DT.
 The :num:`Figure #fig-dt-traversal` shows the process of classification by binary DTs.
-The DT in the figure consists of 4 nodes represented by circles enumerated from 1 to 4.
-The DT also has 5 leaves represented by squares, where each of the leaves has been assigned a class (:math:`C_{1}` to :math:`C_{5}` in this example).
+The DT in the figure consists of 4 nodes represented by circles numbered 1, 2, 3 and 6.
+The DT also has 5 leaves represented by squares numbered 4, 5, 7, 8 and 9, where each of the leaves has been assigned a class (:math:`C_{1}` to :math:`C_{5}` in this example).
 The classification is performed by letting instances traverse the tree, starting from the root (enumerated as 1), until it reaches a leaf.
 Depending on the leaf in which the instance finished the traversal, it is classified as the class assigned to that leaf.

-Each of the DT nodes is assigned one test (:math:`T_{1}` to :math:`T_{4}` in this example).
+Each of the DT nodes is assigned one test (:math:`T_{1}`, :math:`T_{2}, :math:`T_{3} and :math:`T_{6}` in this example).
 Once the instance reaches a node during its traversal through the DT, the node test is used to determine through which of the node's children will the traversal continue, based on the instance's attribute values.
 In case of binary DTs, the node test decision is binary.
 If the test evaluates to **true** (T), the DT traversal is continued via the left child, otherwise it is continued via the right child.
 The final path of the instance through the DT depends on the test results in all the nodes the instance encounters during the traversal.

 Each machine learning problem needs to have defined domain, which is in turn defined as the set of all domain objects.
 First, the set of attributes is chosen to uniquely represent the domain objects in form of the attribute vector - |x|.
 Also, the domain of each attribute needs to be defined, where there are usually two choices: